pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/restricted-view.md

 ## Execution

-Firstly, to test the defined aggregation pipeline (before using it to define a view), execute the aggregation for the pipeline and also observe its explain plan:
+Firstly, to test the defined aggregation pipeline (before using it to create a view), execute the aggregation for the pipeline and also observe its explain plan:

 ```javascript
 db.persons.aggregate(pipeline);